Before submitting your article please ensure that it is prepared in accordance with the Author Guidelines below.

 - Set page size to A4.

-- Main headings, subheadings and sub-subheadings should be formatted as in the example below.
-No more than three levels of headings should be included.
+- Main headings, subheadings and sub-subheadings: No more than three levels of headings should be included.

 - All figures must be inserted in a JPEG image format, within the page margins.
-Centre images.
+Left justify images.
 Do not insert loose objects such as arrows, lines, or text boxes.
-Number and caption below the figure (Figure 1: Caption), centre aligned.
+Number and caption above the figure like the following:

-- Tables should be created within the Microsoft Word document, should fit onto one A4 page and should be numbered and captioned below the table, centre aligned.
+- Tables should be created within the Microsoft Word document, should fit onto one A4 page and should be numbered and captioned above the table, left aligned.

 - Do not use any page headers, footers or page numbers (footers are acceptable if they contain footnotes).

 - Use only portrait layout.
 Do not include any pages in landscape layout.